siswaphd/My_repo/README.md

-## <b>Overview</b>
+## <b>Brief overview</b>

-Brief description of each pipeline/code.
 These python scripts are demonstration for some applications in remote sensing and spatial analysis.

  <img src="https://plotly.com/all_static/images/python.png"  width="40" height="40">